Facebook launches a news section – and will pay publishers

 Now it plans to pay them for news headlines — reportedly millions of dollars in some cases.

 Enter the “News Tab,” a new section in the Facebook mobile app that will display headlines — and nothing else — from the Wall Street Journal, the Washington Post, BuzzFeed News, Business Insider, NBC, USA Today and the Los Angeles Times, among others.

-Local stories from several of the largest U.S. cities will also make the grade; headlines from smaller towns are on their way, Facebook says.
+Breitbart, a conservative news outlet that has been accused of running racist stories, will also be part of the news tab, as will local stories from several of the largest U.S. cities.
+Headlines from smaller towns are on their way, Facebook says.

 Tapping on those headlines will take you directly to publisher websites or apps, if you have any installed.
-Which is more or less what publishers have been requesting from Facebook for years.
+Which is one thing publishers have been requesting from Facebook’s news efforts for years.

 It’s potentially a big step for a platform that has long struggled with both stamping out misinformation and making nice with struggling purveyors of news.
 Though media watchers remain skeptical that Facebook is really committed to helping sustain the news industry.